Understanding payroll tax variances and adjustments

 Why was money debited from my account without advance warning from 7shifts?

-When you sign up for 7shifts Payroll, you authorize our payroll partner, Check, to manage your tax filings and payments.
-This agreement allows Check to make necessary debits and credits to ensure your tax liabilities are met accurately and on time.
+When you sign up for 7shifts Payroll, you authorize our payroll partner, Check Technologies, to manage your tax filings and payments.
+This agreement allows Check Technologies to make necessary debits and credits to ensure your tax liabilities are met accurately and on time.

 Was I notified about this variance debit/refund?